Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 Dropping and Adding Course(s)

-Students who drop course(s) must complete a Drop/Add Form with proper signature(s) required and submit it to the Records and Admissions Office by the Drop/Add Date Deadline (See “Academic Calendar”).
+Students who drop course(s) must complete a Drop/Add Form with proper signature(s) required and submit it to the Office of the Registrar by the Drop/Add Date Deadline (See “Academic Calendar”).
 Students who fail to fill out the appropriate form and/or stop attending classes will receive an “F” grade.
 A student who properly drops a course will receive a “W” grade on his/her record.
 “W” grades do not affect the student’s GPA.

 - The student may drop courses by completing a Drop/Add form available from the Registrar’s Office or the respective site.

 - The Drop/Add form must be signed by the instructor of the class and the student’s advisor.
-Completed Drop/Add forms must be returned to the Registrar’s Office or to the respective Sites for processing by the drop/add date deadline.
+Completed Drop/Add forms must be returned to the Office of the Registrar or to the respective Sites for processing by the drop/add date deadline.
 (See Academic Calendar.)

 - A course dropped in the first two weeks of the semester will not appear on a student’s transcript.